ElmerKao/Stuff/Python Server/README.md

 - The server must be working all the time to make the chat work

-- This only works for the same Local Netwotk like you house or your work Network
+- This only works for the same Local Netwotk like your house or your work Network

-Make me know if it has any fail